A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Indexing

-In summary, quotient graphs provide a structural summary of an RDF graph, where fewer partitions lead to a smaller summary, while more partitions lead to a higher fidelity summary.
-The DOGMA~\cite{dogma2009} RDF store partitions an RDF graph into subgraphs, from which a balanced binary tree is computed, where each parent node contains a quotient-like graph of both its children.
+DOGMA~\cite{dogma2009} partitions an RDF graph into subgraphs, from which a balanced binary tree is computed, where each parent node contains a quotient-like graph of both its children.
 The (O)SQP approach~\cite{TranLR13} creates an in-memory index graph, which is a quotient graph whose partition is defined according to various notions of bisimulation.

-Each supernode indexes (on disk) all triples mentioning any node in the supernode.
-The query is first evaluated on the index graph, identifying relevant supernodes, where exact solutions are then computed from the triples of those supernodes.
-The SAINT-DB system~\cite{PicalausaLFHV12} adopts a similar approach, but where the supernodes of the indexed quotient graph are rather defined directly as a partition of the triples of the RDF graph, and edges are labeled with the type of join (\textsc{s}--\textsc{s}, \textsc{p}--\textsc{o}, etc.) that exists between them.
+SAINT-DB~\cite{PicalausaLFHV12} adopts a similar approach, where supernodes are defined directly as a partition of the triples of the RDF graph, and edges between supernodes are labeled with the type of join (\textsc{s}--\textsc{s}, \textsc{p}--\textsc{o}, etc.) between them.